Left lane v fast lane - the fierce debate about allowing speeding drivers through on 100km/h motorways

 Two cars met in one lane on a notorious stretch of State Highway 2 just past Gibbons St intersection the morning of November 14, 2020.
 Both cars were driving at approximately 103km/h side by side before colliding as the merging lane ended.
 The judge in the case is expected to deliver his reserved decision at the end of the month.

-While unwilling to comment on the Upper Hutt case while an investigation is ongoing, the New Zealand Police insist speed limits are to be adhered to - regardless of circumstance.
+While unwilling to comment on the Upper Hutt case, the New Zealand Police insist speed limits are to be adhered to - regardless of circumstance.

 "Police understand the frustration caused by slower drivers who speed up when entering passing lanes, but this does not create an excuse or mandate for exceeding the posted speed limit," the NZ Police website says.